Chapter 7 Bankruptcy Assistance

 - You must reside or have a domicile, a place of business, or property in the United States or a municipality.

-- You must not have been granted a Chapter 7 discharge within the last 6 years or completed a Chapter 13 plan.
+- You must not have been granted a Chapter 7 discharge within the last 8 years or 4 years of a completed Chapter 13 plan.

 - You must not have had a bankruptcy filing dismissed for cause within the last 180 days.